Corporate Governance

 President (1)

-Director in charge of Personnel Department and Secretary Office (1)
+Director or executive officer in charge of Personnel Department and Secretary Office (1)

 Committee Chair Outside director